peterszerzo/scaling-tricks-for-geo/README.md

 For those of you familiar with the [BackboneD3View](https://github.com/akre54/Backbone.D3View) project, you may notice the many similarities.
 This time, I simply opted for a more simplistic solution, lightly built from scratch.

+## All Together

+Putting all the pieces together, here is how a map pin visualization could look like:

+	(function(data) {

+		var mapItems = new Backbone.Collection(data);

+		var richGeoJson = new stg.RichGeoJson();

+		richGeoJson.onReady(function() {
+			new stg.GeoView({
+				el: '.viz',
+				richGeoJson: richGeoJson
+			}).render();
+		});

+		richGeoJson.buildFromLatLongCollection(mapItems);

+	}());

+This is by no means polished code.
+On actual applications, I moved all logic generating ``richGeoJson`` into an instance method on the collection.
+Generating the view ended up in a controller module.
+The API changed a little bit to conform to make things more consistent across a larger codebase.

+You may have noticed that this post is not presenting a library, perhaps just a few ideas on how one could be created, if a formalized version makes sense for your project.
+For me at the moment, I don't think it does.

-## Worth it?
+## So, worth it?

 I think so.
-Writing code using these patterns allowed for a lot of organizational and semantic clarity, fewer bugs and more flexibility to implement new features.
-That said, there is a lot of personal preference in the way I approached structuring my mapping code, and I am eager to hear your thoughts on how to assign responsibilities and refactor components.
-If you have any, please feel free to write them out on [GitHub](https://github.com/pickled-plugins/scaling-tricks-for-geo/issues).
+From personal experience, these tricks do give some organizational and semantic clarity, more code reuse and more flexibility to implement new features.
+What do you think?
+Care to do me a favor and head over to [GitHub](https://github.com/pickled-plugins/scaling-tricks-for-geo/issues) and write down some thought?

-Otherwise or until then, happy mapping!
+Otherwise, or until then, happy mapping!

 ## Acknowledgements

 Many thanks for Tom McWright and Georgia Bullen for reviewing the content and clarity of this post.
-Since it is the very first one I publish, their encouragement went a long way!
+Since it is the very first one I publish, their encouragement went a long way.